RUCAIBox/TextBox/README.md

 ### W&B Dashboard Advanced Configuration

-If you are running your code in jupyter environments, you may want to login by simply setting an environment variable (your key will be stored in plain text):
+If you are running your code in jupyter environments, you may want to login by simply setting an environment variable (your key may be stored in plain text):

 ```python
 %env WANDB_API_KEY=<your-key>